 The Final Rule requires the OPTN to "consider whether to adopt transition procedures that would treat people on the waiting list and awaiting transplantation prior to the adoption or effective date of the revised policies no less favorably than they would have been treated under the previous policies" whenever organ allocation policies are revised.
-While this proposal would not change lung allocation, and thus this Final Rule requirement does not need to be satisfied prior to its implementation, this proposal may impact how transplant programs measure a clinical value that ultimately affects candidates' lung composite allocation scores.
-For this reason, the Committee considered the proposal in light of this Final Rule provision.
-The Committee determined that no transition plan is needed prior to the effective date of the revised policies.
-However, the Committee proposes that lung transplant programs would need to complete an oxygen titration test prior to a six-minute walk test within six months from the implementation date for candidates registered on the lung waiting list prior to the
+While this proposal would not change lung allocation,

-20 42 USC §274(b)(2)(B).
+42 USC §274(b)(2)(B).

-^{21 42} CFR §121.8(b)(2).
+42 CFR §121.8(b)(2).